giacomo-dantonio/learning/README.md

 Camille Fournier
    *The Manager's Path: A Guide for Tech Leaders Navigating Growth and Change*

+Will Larson
+   *An Elegant Puzzle: Systems of Engineering Management*

 Tanya Reilly
    *The Staff Engineer’s Path*